Search This Blog

 Reform and The Right

-Keeping that essential political broad support would have been like herding cats in a tornado for these people.
-The support for Reform UK always had to come from the bottom up because it's about us, the people—unless you're Tommy Robinson, or anyone of his circle.
-The final omen of the nations madness came when the toolmaker's son admitted immigration was too high!
+Keeping in mind that maintaining essential political broad support was like herding cats in a tornado, for any brand new party it was a challenge; only a matter of months previously, 'new' was exactly how Reform UK were known.
+The support for Reform UK always had to come from the bottom up because it's always been about us, the people—unless you're Tommy Robinson, or anyone of his circle.
+The great omen of the nations madness came when the toolmaker's son admitted immigration was too high!
 Starmer should rightfully have pushed a glowing orange iron on his own butt-cheek and branded himself Far-right!
 He could have invited Farage out for a pint.

-The YouTubing right discontent at Reform UK for alienating 'their people' left me feeling disappointed.
-As if the need for personal credit was sabotaging the mission we all want realised.
-Paul Thorpe, YouTuber and watch dealer supporter and friend of Robinson, however, finally showed a change of heart on GB News; uniting the right was once again the priority for challenging the political establishment, Yay!
+The YouTubing Robinson right vent discontent at Reform UK for alienating 'their people' which left me feeling disappointed.
+As if the need for personal credit was sabotaging goals many want realised.
+Paul Thorpe, another Robinson YouTuber, and watch dealer supporter finally showed a change of heart on GB News; uniting the right was once again the priority for challenging the political establishment, Yay!
 Give me strength!
-People are quite right to consider the self defeat of in-fighting.
-Why derail this revolutionary motion and watch the country's political system become a red woke nightmare?
-Simple, they all thought Farage was politically pandering, changing.
-So did Elon Musk.
+People are quite right to realise the self defeating nature of ego and in-fighting.
+Why derail their own revolutionary motion and watch the country's political system become a labour woke nightmare?
+Simple, it's about being important, even if that is choosing to be someone important on the losing side!
+Lots of people have accused Farage of politically pandering, changing position or betrayal.
+So did Elon Musk and he's on the other side of the pond absorbing his platforms sludge like it's the daily news!
+He is the only politician sticking by his principles.

 Dan Wootton’s Support for Farage

-In a GB News interview, Dan Wootton defended Nigel Farage, praising his character and cautious leadership, a compelling character always under scrutiny.
+In a GB News interview, Dan Wootton defended Nigel Farage, praising his character and cautious leadership, a compelling character always under scrutiny in modern politics.
 Wootton stressed that Farage’s focus on maintaining Reform UK’s credibility is essential to counter claims of extremism and build public trust.
-This never happens on regular mainstream news.
+Do we see this rhetoric on regular mainstream news?
+No. Not quite with the same level of propaganda and bias; we never see Mary Knightingale running down Megan Sussex or insulting Keir Starmer, for example—they try to follow rules on impartiality.

 We Are the Coming Tsunami

-We have all seen the spin doctors and propagandists on radio and BBC who focus on virtue signalling over reality.
-Most have had a go at Nigel Farage and have fallen short.
+Be that as it is, we still do see the spin doctors on radio and BBC who would rather virtue signalling than address fact.
+Most have had a pop at Nigel Farage and have fallen short.
 Paul Thorpe shared Tommy Robinson’s message from prison, urging unity under Reform UK.
-Robinson’s epiphany seems selfless and it underscored the need to focus on common goals rather than division.
-I hope for a better country for our kids and our grandkids.
-Roll on 2029!
+Robinson’s plight seems genuine and it underscored a need to focus on common goals rather than division.
+He wants a better country for his kids like we all do for our own families, but people have different ideas—this is the problem.

 Farage’s Leadership Tightrope